apache/druid/docs/api-reference/sql-api.md

 - There are additional context parameters  for `sql/statements`:

    - `mode`  determines how query results are fetched.
 The currently supported mode is "ASYNC".
-You can attempt to fetch results before the query completes to get partial results.
    - `selectDestination` instructs Druid to write the results from SELECT queries to durable storage if you have [durable storage enabled for MSQ](../multi-stage-query/reference.md#durable-storage).

 - The only supported results format is JSON.